-2.3 Grow 2.3.1 Investigate options for new sporting and participation in community facilities as part of a future DCP x Bassendean Oval redevelopment. recreation.
-2.3.2 Review the Bassendean Oval licensing agreement and the Town's various turf CEO x management arrangements with clubs to ensure equitable and sustainable arrangements are in CEO ^ place.
+2.3 Grow 2.3.1 Investigate options for new sporting and participation in community facilities as part of a future DCP v sports and Bassendean Oval redevelopment.
+DCP Х recreation. · 2.3.2 Review the Bassendean Oval licensing agreement and the Town's various turf management arrangements with clubs to ensure CEO Х equitable and sustainable arrangements are in place.
 2.3.3 Upgrade Ashfield Reserve lighting.
-EMI Х Project completed and commissioned Ziolo opgitude / Islandia Neserve lighterig.
-2 i rojest sompreted and commissioned 2.3.4 Review the Jubilee Reserve Concept Master DCP Х Plan and determine implementation stages.
+EMI Х Project completed and commissioned 2.3.4 Review the Jubilee Reserve Concept Master DCP Х Plan and determine implementation stages.
 2.3.5 Develop a masterplan for Ashfield Reserve.
-DCP DCP 2.4.
+DCP DCF 2.4.
 Encourage 2.4.1 Review areas designated as dogs prohibited, the responsible on-leash and off-leash dog exercise areas. and safe MPR Х ownership of pets.
 2.4.2 Review the provision of dog bag stands Review including the number of dog bag stands has occurred and and bins throughout the district.
-MPR Χ Х been mapped.
+MPR Х х been mapped.
 There are a total of 25 dog bag stands.
-Decision of Council to be made to increase, decrease or remain is to be made in the next financial year.
-2.4.3 Advocate for the State Government to the next illiancial year. introduce new cat containment laws, in Council х collaboration with WALGA.
+Decision of IVIFIX ^ ^ Council to be made to increase, decrease or remain is to be made in the next financial year.
+2.4.3 Advocate for the State Government to introduce new cat containment laws, in Council Х collaboration with WALGA.
 2.4.4 Develop an educational resource around Information Sheets on responsible dog and cat ownership are responsible pet ownership in the Town of available on the Town's website.
 Facebook post on responsible cat Bassendean and provide awareness through the MPR 0 ownership and cat prohibited areas, following sighting of a pet cat Town's various communication channels at Bindaring Park.